top of page

 The Wizards War

-In the beginning, the Run's did not have that horrendous form and much less three eyes.
-Their origin derives from a lineage that hails from gentle and friendly giants, as well as tireless workers, known as Barons, the "Kingdom Builders."
-The Barons initially lived in Anahkólion, where they built practically all the kingdoms.
-In the Second Age of Anahkólion and even before, in the Time of Expeditions, they were taken to other worlds, where they would play the same role.
-In one of these worlds, some Barons were captured and transformed into what was first called Drun’s.
-Later, in Ernt-nador, they were named Run’s.
-Currently, in the year 1974 of the Time of the Mages, the Run's are banished to Katr'a-Ynthor Island, but not for long.
+Originally, the Rhün's did not have that horrid form, nor did they possess three eyes.
+Their ancestry traces back to a lineage of giants called the Barons, gentle and friendly, renowned for their ceaseless work often called the “Builders of Kingdoms.”
+The Barons initially resided in Anahkólion, where they constructed nearly all of the realms.
+During the Second Era of Anahkólion and even before, in the Time of Expeditions, they were taken to other worlds to fulfill similar roles.
+On one of these worlds, several Barons were captured and transformed into beings that became known first as Drun's.
+Later, in Ernt-nador, they were renamed as the Rhün's.
+Today, in the cycle 1974 of the Time of Wizards, the Rhün’s remain exiled on Katr’a-Ynthor Island—but perhaps not for much longer.

 LODACKS